microsoft/qsharp-runtime/src/Qir/QIR-RT-API-Design-Guidelines.md

 It is not recommended to catch asynchronous harware exceptions, this is sometimes called [Structured Exception Handling](https://docs.microsoft.com/en-us/cpp/cpp/structured-exception-handling-c-cpp?view=msvc-160).
 An example of a hardware exception is a segmentation fault.
-If such exceptional situation arises, application should fail fast and quit.
+If such exceptional situation arises, the application should fail fast and quit.
 Typically hardware exceptions are handled in a system level code, and our runtime is an application with regards to the host OS.
 NOTE: MSVC compiler accepts the [`/EHs`](https://docs.microsoft.com/en-us/cpp/build/reference/eh-exception-handling-model?view=msvc-160) switch to disable hardware exception handing in catch() blocks.